6 Quirky & Delicious Restaurants In Weaverville, NC We Recommend This 2026

 • Siam Thai Restaurant

-Our favorites are not always yours, so be sure to let our readers know where you love to eat (and why) in the comments.
+Our favorite restaurants are not always yours.
+Be sure to let our readers know where you love to eat in Weaverville (and why) in the comments.
 I am always updating and changing our food and dining guides.

 Before You Go, Visit A Weaverville Brewery